Unlock Nature’s Best - Discover Our Range of

 Ask the experts how to increase your metabolism, and they’ll definitely point to your diet.
 How well do you eat?
 If you’re 40 and over, you most probably have a regular routine.
 You wake up at a reasonable time in the morning, head to work, have a lunch break, continue getting stuff done, and then have dinner before heading to bed.

-Many don’t have the time to prepare a wholesome meal and practice healthy eating.
-They tend to order takeout, munch on snacks, and sip on sugary soft drinks.
-If this sounds like you, it’s time for a diet makeover.
+Many people don’t have the time to prepare a wholesome meal and practice healthy eating.
+They tend to order takeout, munch on snacks, and sip on sugary soft drinks or alcohol.
+Wondering, does alcohol slow metabolism?
+In short, yes.
+Nevertheless, if this sounds like you, it’s time for a diet makeover.
 You can’t do all that and hope for an optimized metabolic rate, especially if you’re in your 40s.

 Take the time and do the necessary research to learn what your body needs.
 To help with this, you might want to check out our list of the 20 best foods to boost metabolism.
 It is a good idea to approach a dietitian who will be in a better position to advise you on what to consume during mealtimes.
 Aside from what you put in, consider portion sizes and meal regularity.